n3rdbeere/31c3_fahrplan2tex/README.md

-# Create Herald Cards for the Chaos Communication Camp 2015
+# Create Herald Cards for the Chaos Communication Congress 2014

 This Parser creates Cards using the Data of the Fahrplan